muze-innovation/chassis/backend/README.md

 ## What's Chassis?

-Chassis helps verify the accuracy of source based on the type and specifications required by the user.
+Chassis helps validate the accuracy of the source based on the specifications required by the user.

 ### Features